julianbuettner/ext-elasticsearch-operator/README.md

 ```

 ## Notes and considerations
-### Genreal Notes
+### Genereal Notes and Footguns
-The secrets are deleted, if the ElasticsearchUser are deleted.
+- The secrets are deleted, if the ElasticsearchUser are deleted.
-The operator fetches the role and userdata to check if they match
+- The operator fetches the role and userdata to check if they match
 the desired state.
 It also does a login to test the credentials.
-Only in case if a mismatch, put/post/patch requests are made.
+Only in case of a mismatch, put/post/patch requests are made.
-Currently, all ElasticsearchUsers are checked every 15min.
+- Currently, all ElasticsearchUsers are re-checked every 15min.
+- If the `secretRef` is changed, the old secret is not removed automatically.
+A new secret with a new password is generted.
+The old one does not work anymore.
+- Manually changing the password of a secret is supported.
+It is applied immediately.
+- Already existing secrets will be patched and still deleted if the CR is deleted.
+- Running multiple opertor might result in complications and has no benefits.

 ### Deletion